dekoza/mtgpl/docs/_sources/HOU.rst.txt

 :mtgtip:`Imminent Doom<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/5/a51f8207-485e-4a4e-aa62-8e0e69645a0e.jpg?1562809390|https://scryfall.com/card/hou/98/imminent-doom?utm_source=api>`
    Imminent Doom enters the battlefield with a doom counter on it.

-   Whenever you cast a spell with converted mana cost equal to the number of doom counters on Imminent Doom, Imminent Doom deals that much damage to any target.
+   Whenever you cast a spell with mana value equal to the number of doom counters on Imminent Doom, Imminent Doom deals that much damage to any target.
 Then put a doom counter on Imminent Doom.

 :mtgtip:`Inferno Jet<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/c/0c6a43fe-369d-4943-a825-570eb3cceba4.jpg?1562788752|https://scryfall.com/card/hou/99/inferno-jet?utm_source=api>`